facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

     ```css+jinja
     body { {{'.background'|css('background-color')|brightness(1.1)}} }
     ```
+///

+/// define
 `contrast`

-:
-    Increases/decreases the contrast.
+-   Increases/decreases the contrast.
 Contrast is relative to `1` where `1` means no change.
 Accepted values are floats that are greater than `0`.
 Ranges are clamped between `0` and `2`.

     **Example - Decrease contrast**: